Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Explore Forward Deployment

-\begin{remark} Also, note that, the policy requires the deployment agent to know $\lambda^*$.
-But computation of $\lambda^*$ will require perfect knowledge of propagation environment (e.g., the path-loss exponent $\eta$ in (\ref{eqn:channel_model}), the distribution of shadowing in a link, etc.); see Section~\ref{subsection:smdp-policy-computation}.
-Later we will propose two learning algorithms in Section~\ref{section:learning_backtracking_given_xio_xir} and Section~\ref{section:learning_backtracking_adaptive_with_outage_cost}, which will not require such knowledge of the propagation environment. \end{remark}
+\begin{remark} The policy requires the deployment agent to know $\lambda^*$, and computation of $\lambda^*$ will require perfect knowledge of propagation environment (e.g., the path-loss exponent $\eta$ in (\ref{eqn:channel_model}), the distribution of shadowing, etc.); see Section~\ref{subsection:smdp-policy-computation}.